AnyBody/knee-grand-challenge-4th/README.md

+> **Warning**
+> This repository is has not yet been updated to work with newer versions of AnyBody Modeling System and Body models (AMMR).
+This is work is on going.

 <img src="https://github.com/AnyBody/ammr/raw/master/Docs/_static/AMMR_Logo2.png" align="right" />

 # AnyBody FDK knee model
 > based on the 4th year Grand Challenge dataset

-> **Warning**
-> This repository is has not yet been updated to work with newer versions of AnyBody Modeling System and Body models (AMMR).
-This is work is on going.
+This is an implementaiton of the dtailed knee model based on the dataset from the "*Grand Challenge Competition to Predict In-Vivo Knee Loads*".
+An annual competition hosted at the ASME conference for researchers to blindly predict knee loads with musculskeletal models.

+THis model implementation was based on the is based on the 4th year dataset.

 ### Details on files/folders and model structure